Build Introduction

 Once unlocked, Mercenaries are followers that aid the Player in combat.
 A main mercenary is chosen to fight alongside you, granting strong buffs or perks, and a secondary Mercenary is chosen to periodically Reinforce you under a chosen Opportunity condition.

 Hysteria and Bloodlust will both give strong Attack Speed bonuses.
 Crater will help group enemies.
+Other mercenary options are valid, such as using Subo for the minimap tracking, or Raheir for an Armor boost.

 Build Mechanics